pvdz/zeparser3/tests/testcases/parser/let_declaration/binding_generic/rest/invalid_obj_rest/gen/case/let_x007bx002ex002ex002ex0028a_bx0029x007d_x003d_foo.md

 `````
 throws: Parser error!
-  The rest arg was not destructible as it can only apply to an identifier or array/object pattern arg
+  The binding pattern is not destructible

 let {...(a,b)} = foo
                ^------- error
 `````

 ### Strict mode